If it looks like levels and it smells like levels… Thoughts on the Report of the NAHT Commission on Assessment

 “‘Levels’ had become the accepted language of both pupil attainment and progress and the prospect of the removal of this language caused widespread consternation.” (p11)

-A sense of uncertainty and unease has been growing amongst the profession following This has been compounded by the request that schools publish “detailed assessment frameworks” by September 2014, and further exacerbated by what the NAHT call “lack of timely guidance and exemplification.”
-The NAHT therefore set up an independent commission into testing and assessment, to look both at the short term questions of what to do in the of levels, and the longer term question of the nature of assessment.
+A sense of uncertainty and unease has been growing amongst the profession following the Secretary of State’s announcement last summer that National Curriculum levels were to be abolished.
+This has been compounded by the request that schools publish “detailed assessment frameworks” by September 2014, and further exacerbated by what the NAHT call “lack of timely guidance and exemplification.”
+The NAHT therefore set up an independent commission into testing and assessment, to look both at the short term questions of what to do in the immediate aftermath of levels, and the longer term question of the nature of assessment.
 The two most concerning things in the report are the mixed messages the DfE are giving about levels and that the NAHT’s proposals may well amount to reintroducing levels under different terms.

 I’ll begin by putting my own cards on the table and saying that I do actually like levels, and yes, I am a fan of APP (controversial I know).
 Over the years, this assessment system has allowed me to not only track and support my students effectively, but also to train and support less experienced colleagues.
 The NAHT’s first key finding is that the majority of those giving evidence shared my view and highlighted that levels gave the profession a ‘common tool to communicate with each other and with stakeholders.’
 However, this comes with a caveat.
 Too often I have seen levels reducing the breadth of the curriculum, with colleagues falling into the trap of ‘teaching to the test’ in a desperate attempt to demonstrate progress, and to justify themselves to their Performance Managers.